FraMuCoder/PyClASVi/README.md

 ## Getting Started

-First you need to install Clang and Clang Indexing Library Bindings for Python.
+First you need to install Clang, Clang Indexing Library Bindings for Python and tk for Python.
-The last line is necessary for the Python module to find the library.

-    apt-get install clang-3.8 python-pip
+    sudo apt-get install clang-3.8 python-clang-3.8 python-tk

-    pip install clang==3.8
+Clang Python binding is looking for libclang.so but there is no such file installed by Ubuntu 14.04.
+You can create a link to solve this problem.

-    ln -s /usr/lib/x86_64-linux-gnu/libclang-3.8.so.1 /usr/lib/libclang.so
+    sudo ln -s /usr/lib/llvm-3.8/lib/libclang-3.8.so.1 /usr/lib/libclang.so

-Instead of using PIP you can install Ubuntu's package of Python Clang binding.

-    apt-get install python-clang-3.8

 To run PyClASVi just call `pyclasvi.py`.